Skip to Content

 How to Figure Out Your Wardrobe Essentials (To Create a Closet That Fits Your Life)

-They’re the foundation—the pieces you reach for over and over again without even thinking about it.
+They’re the foundation – the items you reach for over and over again without even thinking about it.
 The ones that make getting dressed easier, help you feel confident, and mix effortlessly with everything else in your closet.

 But here’s the thing: essentials aren’t one-size-fits-all.